nodejs/node/doc/api/globals.md

 `module.exports` is used for defining what a module exports and makes available through `require()`.

-`module` isn't actually a global but rather local to each module.
+`module` is not actually a global but rather local to each module.

 See the [module system documentation][] for more information.